 THE MILLENNIAL CHALLENGE

 The Burnout Model leads to ill and drained employees who are there physically but mentally depleted—the condition known as presenteeism, which costs U.S. companies more than $150 billion per year.
-The Effective Model produces team members whose brains are energized and focused on going the extra mile.
+The Sustainable Performance Model produces team members whose brains are energized and focused on going the extra mile.
 Which is the better choice?

 As a new generation that prizes work-life balance starts to play a bigger role in the workplace, the timing has never been better to integrate a comprehensive work-life program in every organization.
-There is a tectonic shift in corporate culture under way led by millennials and their values, and the Effective Model of work-life balance can lead the way.
+There is a tectonic shift in corporate culture under way led by millennials and their values, and the Sustainable Performance Model of work-life balance can lead the way.
 It’s a no-brainer for millennials—for productivity, commitment, wellness, and satisfaction.

 How do you get started?
 Start with our comprehensive employee Work-Life Balance training that brings the strategies of the latest science to help your team work smarter and live better.
 We also offer a follow-up program that sustains the new behaviors, builds in new protocols and norms, and identifies challenges and solutions.
 Aftwards, everyone wonders why they didn't do this years ago.
 Let common sense and work-life balance demonstrate that there's another road to success, instead of one that is best described by an old Monty Python routine, "Being Hit on the Head Lessons."